fosskers/transducers.fnl/doc/Transducers.md

 (add a b)
 ```

-Add two numbers `a` and `b`.
-Unlike the normal `+`, this can be passed to
+Reducer: Add two numbers `a` and `b`.
+Unlike the normal `+`, this can be passed
-higher-order functions and behaves as a legal reducer.
+to higher-order functions and behaves as a legal reducer.

 ```fennel
 (assert (= 0 (add)))